boennecd/pedmod/README.md

 We start with a simple example only with a direct genetic effect.
-We have one type of family which consists of two couples which are related through by one of the parents being cousins.
+We have one type of family which consists of two couples which are related through one of the parents being cousins.
+The family is shown below.

 ``` r
 # create the family we will use